Ma1y0/NixOS/README.md

 - [ ] Clean up fish prompt
 - [ ] Fish prompt doesn't print in a new instance on the first line
 - [ ] Investigate the man-cache problem during rebuilds
+- [ ] A script that runs once a month and archives ~/Downloads/